codica2/gitlab-aws-ecr/README.md

     OffPeakIdleTime = 1200

 ```

 ## ECR login stage

 Make sure you are under root user:  ```sudo su ```
 The next step is configure our AWS account: ``` aws configure ```
 Then type:  ``` crontab -e ``` and paste next string to the end of crontab:
 ``` 0 */6 * * * RESULT=$(aws ecr get-login --no-include-email --region eu-central-1) && $RESULT >/dev/null 2>&1 ```

+By default for ECR authorization is used ECR Credential Helper.
+[Here](https://github.com/awslabs/amazon-ecr-credential-helper) you can find detailed instructions for authorization in ECR.

 ## License
-Copyright © 2015-2019 Codica.
+Copyright © 2015-2020 Codica.
 It is released under the [MIT License](https://opensource.org/licenses/MIT).

 ## About Codica